 Has your troubled girl in Aurora, CO become a victim of mental or emotional struggles?
 Has she suffered difficult, adoption-related trauma, tragedy, or physical/sexual abuse?
 Does she display harmful or overly emotional behavior?
 Perhaps she is struggling with suicidal ideation, rebelliousness, or social withdrawal.

 If you are worried about your traumatized girl, give her the support and therapy she needs at Red Hawk.
-If behavioral disorders or learning disabilities keep your daughter from experiencing life to the fullest, the top-notch residential treatment for girls at Red Hawk Behavioral Health will help.
+If behavioral disorders or learning disabilities keep your daughter from experiencing life to the fullest, the top-notch residential treatment for girls at Red Hawk Academy will help.
 It offers personal therapeutic services for girls from Aurora, Colorado.

 The residential treatment center not only offers personalized therapy and 24/7 support staff for each girl, this program also offers therapeutic activities in its therapeutic milieu, plus equine-assisted therapy following the Eagala Model.